A method for bounding oscillatory integrals in terms of non-oscillatory integrals: Abstract

 \section{Abstract}

 We describe an elementary method for bounding a one-dimensional oscillatory integral in terms of an associated non-oscillatory integral.
 The bounds obtained are efficient in an appropriate sense and behave well under perturbations of the phase.
-As a consequence, we have a corresponding result for $n$-dimensional oscillatory integrals.
+As a consequence, for an $n$-dimensional oscillatory integral with a critical point at the origin, we may apply the one-dimensional estimates in the radial direction and then integrate the result, thereby obtaining natural bounds for the $n$-dimensional oscillatory integral in terms of the measures of the sublevel sets associated with the phase.
+To illustrate, we provide several classes of examples, including situations where the phase function has a critical point at which it vanishes to infinite order.

 \blfootnote{This work was supported by a grant from the Simons Foundation.}